maguirpi/SRIM-Array/README.md

 # SRIM-Array
 SRIM maps the interaction of high energy ions impacting on materials at a single point.
-This code allows the creation of an array of SRIM data across several points.
+This code will allow the creation of an array of SRIM data across several points.
 A more realistic view of real-world ion microscopes for instance.

 #Outline of Desired Final Code
 1. Read collisons.txt as output from SRIM